John R. Mitchell IV

 About Me

 I have been exploring electronics as a hobby long before deciding to study it at school.
-I have designed and build guitar effects pedals for a few years, which is where I started to learn analog electronics.
+I have designed and built guitar effects pedals for a few years, which is where I started to learn analog electronics.

-Before switching my college major to STEM, I was a sculpture major.
-I used a variety of physical mediums, including metal, wood, clay, foam, and papier-mache.
-As well as digital sculpting and art.
+Before switching my college major to EE, I was a sculpture major.
+I used a variety of physical mediums, including metal, wood, clay, foam, and papier-mâché, as well as digital sculpting and art.
 My main interest while I was an art student was using photogrammetry and 3d printing to bring traditional oil clay sculptures and digital sculpture together.
 This led to my first research project after switching majors, which was developing an algorithm to apply dithering to improve the surface quality of consumer grade resin 3d printers.